DIY Shiplap Tips to Get the Magnolia Home Look Yourself

 If you enjoy home improvement projects as we do, then this would be an excellent weekend DIY to consider!
 Above is a photo of our bathroom after we added the wood faux shiplap strips – before painting.
 I haven’t gotten to that paint step yet, and we may even leave it natural or stain it.
 Below is a photo of our family room wall after we painted the plywood planks white.

 As you can see, this project doesn’t even LOOK faux, but I saved SO much money!
-Try it for yourself and see!
+Try it for yourself and show me your reveals!